allegroai/clearml-docs/docs/deploying_clearml/upgrade_server_win.md

 1. If upgrading from ClearML Server version older than 1.2, you need to migrate your data before upgrading your server.
 See instructions [here](clearml_server_mongo44_migration.md).

-1. We recommend backing up data and, if the configuration folder is not empty, backing up the configuration.
+1. Backing up data is recommended, and if the configuration folder is not empty, backing up the configuration.

     :::note
     For example, if the configuration is in ``c:\opt\clearml``, then backup ``c:\opt\clearml\config`` and ``c:\opt\clearml\data``.